wp-plugins/video-bracket-tag/readme.txt

 1. A passing glance at the adminisration interface, note the supported players listing.

 == Change Log ==

+= Version 3.1 =
+* Setting API Implemented for admin panel
+* Moved to an array for variables
+* Corrected Admin Interface not showing up
+* Added Preview to the configuration page

 = Version 3.0 =
 * Cleaned up some of the code